jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 **************************************

-Service parameters provide a generic mechanism to configure a variety of configurable parameters in StarlingX, including:
+Service parameters provide a generic mechanism to configure a variety of configurable parameters in |prod|, including:

 * HTTP and HTTPS ports
-* StarlingX Horizon authentication lockout parameters
+* |prod| Horizon authentication lockout parameters
-* StarlingX Keystone token expiration
+* |prod| Keystone token expiration
-* StarlingX host management parameters such as heartbeat intervals and host boot timeouts
+* |prod| host management parameters such as heartbeat intervals and host boot timeouts

 ``service-parameter-add``